Burlesco70/ManagerObjects/README.md

 1 - ZipReplace.py

-2 - ZipProcessor.py
+2 - ZipProcessor.py (refactoring ZipReplace in order to add different processors, with inheritance)

-3 - ScaleZip.py
+3 - ScaleZip.py (how it is easy to add a different processor)

+4 - ZipProcessorComposition.py (solution with composition instead of inheritance)